tidev/node-ios-device/README.md

 	* `{null|Error} err` - An `Error` if there was a problem, otherwise `null`
 	* `{Array<Object>} devices` - An array of Device objects

+Note that only devices connected via a USB cable will be returned.
+Devices connected via Wi-Fi will not be returned.
+The main reason we do this is because you can only relay the syslog from USB connected devices.
+This restriction be lifted in the future.

 Device objects contain the following information:

 * `udid` - The device's unique device id (e.g. "a4cbe14c0441a2bf87f397602653a4ac71eb0336")